Noninvasive ventilation overview and practice questions

 Contraindications

-Noninvasive ventilation is not appropriate for all patients.
-Some contraindications include:
+Noninvasive ventilation (NIV) is not suitable for all patients and conditions.
+Key contraindications include:

 • Lack of cooperation